AndreiNedelcu/arduinoo/README.md

 ## Equipment needed 🧙‍♀️:

-In this project you won’t be needing special or difficult things to find 😎.
+In this project you won’t be needing nothing fancy😎.
 They are all in the Arduino kit and should be easy to find online or in your nearby electronics/hobby shop or even your high school 🏫 has them!

 -   **Arduino UNO.**
     **![](https://lh3.googleusercontent.com/WZXEqy0C0XOkFpfeGdDAn6_qwguOV-mhSeKc2VHn8agF0oBL8C35QO7Km9DiGnhSmOSQm5dN5Gs6ac5ZuBjfdPaVnFIZUE6N57Y45YrAHh3rP8ZnqpHO9fon79zpp25IXEA-rYP5)**